WeblateOrg/weblate/docs/user/profile.rst

 You can toggle notifications for watched projects and administered projects and it can be further tweaked (or muted) per project and component.
-Visit the component page and select appropriate choice from the :guilabel:`Watching` menu.
+Visit the component overview page and select appropriate choice from the :guilabel:`Watching` menu.

 .. note::